lk-geimfari/mimesis/docs/getting_started.rst

 -----------------

-If your aim is to create synthetic data for your Pandas dataframes, you can make use of the Mimesis library, which is a fantastic tool that can assist you in accomplishing this task with minimal effort.
+If your aim is to create synthetic data for your Pandas dataframes, you can make use of the Mimesis.

 With Mimesis, you can create datasets that are similar in structure to your real-world data, allowing you to perform accurate and reliable testing and analysis: